Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Optical Klystron Principle

 In the unseeded configuration, the optical klystron starts from shot noise: no external field is injected into the first undulator (U1), and the initial radiation arises from spontaneous emission.
 A key feature we exploit in the THz regime is the large \emph{slippage} between the radiation wave and the electrons in a sufficiently long modulator.
 In an undulator, the radiation slips ahead of the electrons by approximately one resonant wavelength $\lambda_r$ per undulator period.
 Therefore, for a modulator with $N_u$ periods, the total slippage is

 When the electron bunch length $L_b$ is \emph{comparable to} the total slippage $S$,

-the optical wave emitted in the head (tail) of the bunch samples a large fraction of the bunch, effectively \emph{phase-mixing} the interaction along $z$ within the bunch.
+the optical wave emitted in the tail of the bunch samples a large fraction of the bunch, effectively \emph{phase-mixing} the interaction along $z$ within the bunch.
 In this regime, the magnetic undulator field imprints a longitudinally correlated energy modulation across the bunch, and the accumulated slippage tends to \emph{align the modulation phase} of head and tail sections despite the noise start.
-In other words, a \emph{long modulator} can partially synchronize the phase of the induced energy modulation across a THz-scale bunch.
+In other words, a \emph{long modulator} can partially synchronize the phase of the induced energy modulation across a THz-scale bunch (this phenomenal is illustrated in figure \ref{fig:bunching_phase} ).

 Immediately downstream of U1, a magnetic chicane with momentum compaction $R_{56}$ converts this energy modulation into density modulation (microbunching).
 Because the microbunching is already partially phase-aligned by slippage in U1, the bunching factor at the entrance of the radiator (U2) is enhanced compared with a standard short SASE modulator.
 Radiation produced in U1 is removed \emph{on-axis inside the chicane} (mirror/absorber to dump the field), so that only the pre-bunched electrons seed U2.
 The radiator then amplifies coherent emission from the very start of the interaction.